Where to Find the Best Canadian Small-Cap Stocks

 The stock’s doing well because back in September Total exercised an option to acquire a 25% working interest in the Orinduik block, offshore Guyana, for $12.5 million.
 That capital is expected to cover Eco’s cost to drill two wells and reimburse the company for some back costs related to 3D seismic survey work.

-Drilling activity is expected to begin in May/June 2019 and target the Jethro-Lobe prospect.
+Then in February management announced the partners had contracted a drilling rig, the Stena Forth, and that drilling is expected to begin in June 2019, targeting the Jethro-Lobe prospect.
 The estimated chance of success is currently 45% and management believes there could be 250mmbbl of gross prospective resources.

-Africa Oil (AOI.TO), a smallish exploration company that was the first to strike oil in Kenya, has recently taken a 19% stake in Eco Atlantic (for CAD 14 million) and that the company’s CEO Keith Hill was appointed to the board.
+Africa Oil (AOI.TO), a smallish exploration company that was the first to strike oil in Kenya, also took a stake (about 19%) in Eco Atlantic (for $14 million) and that company’s CEO, Keith Hill, was appointed to the board.
 This adds another layer of legitimacy to Eco Atlantic as Africa Oil has had relative success with its partner Tullow (and now Total and CNOOC too) in East Africa, even though the timeline to first oil there has been pushed back for years.

 Canadian Small-Cap Stock #3: Cronos Group (CRON)